 Gallery of Deep DOF Photos.
 Large or deep DOF is often desirable in landscape photography.
 This page has a few more sample photos and corresponding critiques.

-Once you start paying attention to DOF, it becomes another factor that separates your photography from photos taken by the average Joe Photographer.
+Comparison of subjects using both narrow and deep DOF.
+This post has diagrams showing 4 different shooting situations and how they affect the range of what's in sharp focus.
+Once you start paying attention to DOF, it becomes another factor that separates your photography from photos taken by the average beginning photographer.

 I had a very biased opinion against the Lensbaby and that was very foolish of me.
 It's actually a great creative tool that can have a big effect on your photos and the impact your photography can have on others.